Low Platelet Count (Thrombocytopenia)

 • Use an electric razor for shaving.

-• Do not have any dental work or cleaning before talking to your care team.
+• Do not have any dental work or cleaning before talking to your provider.

 • Do not take any medications that affect blood clotting.
 These medications include:

 • Aspirin or anything that contains aspirin.
 Check the labels of all drugs you are taking for salicylic acid, the chemical name for aspirin.
-If you are not sure about a drug or cannot tell by reading the label, check with your care team or a pharmacist.
+If you are not sure about a drug or cannot tell by reading the label, check with your provider or pharmacist.

 • Non-steroidal, anti-inflammatory medications (NSAIDs) such as Motrin/Advil (ibuprofen), Aleve (naproxen), Celebrex (celecoxib), etc.